Nucala: 7 things you should know

 4. Bottom Line

 Nucala is a biologic that works by blocking the action of IL-5 which is the main cytokine responsible for the survival and production of eosinophils.
 Nucala may be used to treat severe eosinophilic asthma, eosinophilic granulomatosis with polyangiitis, hypereosinophilic syndrome, and chronic rhinosinusitis with nasal polyps.
-Common side effects include headache, injection site reactions and it may increase the risk of herpes zoster infections.
+Common side effects include a headache and injection site reactions and it may increase the risk of herpes zoster infections.

 - Nucala is usually given once a month.
 Initially, your doctor will administer it, but during your appointment, they will discuss teaching you how to administer it so that you can administer it at home.
 This will save you from going to your doctor once a month.